George Guvamatanga: Mutapa Investment Fund

-Entrepreneurial endeavors

-Before transitioning to civil service in the Zimbabwean government, George Guvamatanga built a successful career as an entrepreneur with a diverse portfolio of businesses.
-His areas of interest included real estate, insurance, retail, distribution, and farming.
-These business ventures, along with his earnings as a banker at Barclays Bank of Zimbabwe, formed the foundation of his wealth.
+Other works

 Victor Farms

-For George Guvamatanga, Victor Farms, established in 2017 is the crown jewel of his portfolio, that has not only created employment for hundreds of Zimbabweans but also feeds hundreds of thousands more, producing and supplying 10 million liters of milk annually for sale to Dairibord.
-The farm leverages cutting-edge technologies, such as 66-point rotary machines, which enable the dairy farm to milk 66 cows simultaneously—four times the number it could previously handle.
+Victor Farms, established in 2017, is one of Guvamatanga's business interests.
+It produces and supplies milk to Dairibord.
+The farm uses a 66-point rotary milking system.
 This is the second-largest rotary milking system in the country, with Victor Farm managing over 2,905 cows, including a milking herd of 1,300, yielding 26,000 liters of milk per day and contributing 7% to the nation’s milk production.
-Victor Farm is heavily invested in research and development, partnering with Dairibord’s laboratories, farmers, and herd health managers to ensure the cows remain disease-free and produce the highest quality milk possible.
+Victor Farms invests in research and development, partnering with Dairibord’s laboratories, farmers, and herd health managers to support herd health and milk production.

 Government service

 In September 2018, Guvamatanga was appointed Permanent Secretary of the Ministry of Finance and Economic Development (later renamed the Ministry of Finance and Investment Promotion) as part of a restructuring effort by President Emmerson Mnangagwa’s administration.
 His appointment was seen as an attempt to leverage private-sector expertise to strengthen Zimbabwe’s financial systems.
 In this role, he has been involved in managing the country’s fiscal policies, including responses to currency reforms, inflation, and economic stabilization efforts.

-On November 25, 2021, Guvamatanga was appointed as a non-executive director of the Eastern and Southern African Trade and Development Bank Group (TDB Group), reflecting his influence in regional financial circles.
+On November 25, 2021, Guvamatanga was appointed as a non-executive director of the Eastern and Southern African Trade and Development Bank Group (TDB).